illinois-cs415/illinois-cs415.github.io/index.md

 Test your installation by working through[this tutorial](https://www.raywenderlich.com/454-how-to-create-a-simple-game-in-unreal-engine-4).

-If your computer is not capable of running Unreal, you can use the Siebel Center 4107 Lab either in person or remotely for development.
-The lab will be open after the second week of class and everyone taking the course will have keycard access to the lab.
-You can find instuctions for accessing the machines remotely on the [Resources page](https://illinois-cs415.github.io/resources).
+If your computer is not capable of running Unreal, you can use the machines in the Grainger Library Idea Lab(https://www.library.illinois.edu/enx/idea-lab/).

+We are working on getting you access to more gaming machines in either the Siebel or NCSA buildings and will post on CampusWire when those come online.

 ## Assessments ##